Fully vaccinated travellers with one of the below visas (or listed here) can now travel to Australia without needing to apply for a travel exemption.

 As a previous or existing subclass 417 or subclass 462 visa holder, you may be eligible to apply for a second Working Holiday visa, which will allow you to stay for an extra 12 months, if you have worked in any regional primary industry - for example, farm work or tourism & hospitality in northern, remote or very remote parts of Australia, or in other critical sectors - for three months (88 days).
 To ensure the work you are undertaking and the regional area of Australia is eligible under the guidelines please visit subclass 417 and subclass 462 pages, depending in your existing visa, for specified work information.

 You've organised your visa, so what else do you need to do?
 Check out YHA's tips & advice for getting the boring BUT ESSENTIAL admin in place before you head down under for the experience of a lifetime.
-If you want to skip to good stuff and see what work opportunities are out there, Y-Jobs (our dedicated tourism and hospitality jobs board) is a great place to start!
+If you want to skip to the good stuff and see what work opportunities are out there, Y-Jobs (our dedicated tourism and hospitality jobs board) is a great place to start!

 While every effort has been made to ensure correct information, YHA Australia does not take responsibility for any errors or omissions or any loss or inconvenience suffered by any person resulting from information published on this page.